-This Framework sets the rules to govern the use of the maritime mobile services frequency bands in Trinidad and Tobago.
+The purpose of this Framework is to establish the rules that will govern the use of the maritime mobile services frequency bands in Trinidad and Tobago.

 1.3 Objectives

 The Framework seeks to:

 - 1. provide an effective regulatory framework for the licensing of maritime radiocommunications services and stations in Trinidad and Tobago. - 2. align the Authority's approach to maritime communications services with international regulations and recommendations. - 3. ensure that the assignment of call signs and other unique identifiers to maritime radiocommunications services is done in an efficient, effective and transparent manner consistent with the ITU regulations.